 Reunion is a fun weekend that includes a class dinner, back-to-school classes, the Bears for Life lunch and campus tours.
 Whether you’re on campus all the time or it’s been awhile, you’ll love this opportunity to celebrate being a Bear.

-Reunion 2020 will honor the Class of 1995, celebrating its 25th reunion; the Class of 1980, celebrating its 40threunion; and the Class of 1970, celebrating its 50th reunion.
-It will take place Friday, April 24, and Saturday, April 25.
-If you’d like to get involved, please contact LeeAnne Kale-Hoke.
+Reunion 2021 will honor the Class of 1996 celebrating its 25th reunion, the Class of 1981 celebrating its 40th reunion and the Class of 1971 celebrating its 50th reunion.
+It will take place Friday, April 23, and Saturday, April 24.
+If you’d like to get involved, please contact Mary Ellen Sherrill at 828.328.7351.

 The Alumni Advantage program allows LR alumni to earn a master's degree at a discounted rate.
 The growing graduate program offers more than 30 graduate programs, including fully online degree options, and flexible scheduling designed to meet the needs of working professionals.